ozone-his/ozone-docs/docs/devs/e2e-tests.md

 **Test Case**:
 - **Setup**: Navigate to the lab order form, add a new lab order, and save it.
-- **Reply**: Go to the SENAITE application and search for the client.
+- **Replay**: Go to the SENAITE application and search for the client.
 - **Verification**: Verify that the client's name is visible in the clients list.

 **Cleanup**: After each test, delete the patient created during the test run and close the browser page.